 To provide the best services for our customers, the Company formulated various rules related to information systems.
-We have disseminated our information security policy to all employees.
+We have disseminated our information security policy to all executives and employees.

 To ensure the smooth business activities of the Company, we formulated specific compliance matters as to the use and management of our in-house network.
 Also, we appoint a LAN manager from each branch's information system section and OA promotion staff from the relevant section of each division that uses the network, ensuring safety and the effective use of our in-house network.

-In fiscal 2015, we conducted a web-based questionnaire with regard to information security in July 2015 (answered by 1,450 persons from the Company), and in December 2015 (1,528 persons from subsidiaries and affiliates) thereby raising the awareness of information security among the cumulative 2,978 people who answered the questionnaire.
+In fiscal 2016, we conducted a web-based questionnaire with regard to information security in October 2016 (answered by 1,459 persons from the Company), and in December 2016 (1,428 persons from Group companies) thereby raising the awareness of information security among the cumulative 2,887 people who answered the questionnaire.